meck/TEIS_formal/doc/johan_eklund_exjobb_B.md

 ---
-title: "Formal Verification of an HLS component"
+title: "Construction of a CASE for formal verification"
-date: TODO
+date: 2021-06-26
 subtitle: "Using open-source tools, VHDL and PSL"
 titlepage: true
 abstract: |